JordanovSJ/VQE/README.md

   - ray
   - pandas

-    (The next three libraries install in the given order.
+    (Install the next three libraries in the given order.
 I recommend isntalling psi4 and openfermionpsi4 as given at https://github.com/quantumlib/OpenFermion-Psi4 )
   - psi4
   - openfermionpsi4 0.5 (or newer version)